mquinson/po4a/README.md

 # Copyright and license

-This program is free software; you may redistribute it and/or modify it under the terms of GPL (see COPYING file).
+This program is free software; you may redistribute it and/or modify it under the terms of GPL v2.0 or later (GPL2+ -- see COPYING file).

 Copyright © 2002-2023 by SPI, inc.